2016 Chandigarh Municipal Corporation election

 The elections for the Chandigarh Municipal Corporation were held on 18 December 2016.
 The candidates were in fray for the election to 26 seats (wards) of Chandigarh union territory.
+The Bharatiya Janata Party won the election in a landslide, securing 20 of the 26 seats.

-BJP won 20 seats and became the single largest party in the council of total 26 elected seats.
+The BJP won 20 seats and became the single largest party in the council of total 26 elected seats.
 Congress won 4 seats, SAD won 1 and Independent candidate won 1 seat each.

 After the election Ravi Kant Sharma served as Mayor of Chandigarh till 2021. upon succeeding Raj Bala Malik.

 2021 Chandigarh Municipal Corporation election were held on 24 December 2021 after the term of the previous elected council had expired.

 Background

 In the 2011 Chandigarh Municipal Corporation election Congress had won 11 seats out of total 25.
 Congress was the largest party followed by BJP with 10 seats, SAD with 2 seats, BSP with 1 and 1 independent.